Fourth Cohort of Interprofessional Leadership Fellows at U-M Named

-The newest University of Michigan Interprofessional Leadership (IPL) Fellows come from one-time siloed but increasingly connected health professions.
+These University of Michigan Interprofessional Leadership (IPL) Fellows come from one-time siloed but increasingly connected health professions.
 The 15 educators entering the 18-month IPL Fellows program will participate in a campus-based interprofessional learning community facilitated by the Center for Research on Learning and Teaching (CRLT), as well as an internationally acclaimed interprofessional training brought to Ann Arbor just for them.
 (See list of new fellows below, and read their short bios.)

 The new fellows will add to the accomplishments of 52 preceding IPL faculty fellows (15 in the first cohort, 17 in the second cohort, and 20 in the third cohort, respectively), who have launched more than a dozen multidisciplinary team projects to date.
 Their projects and the network they represent have resulted in several new interprofessional courses, publications, and awards.

 In a first for the program this year, the new-for-2019 IPL Fellows will participate in a customized version of the University of Toronto Centre for IPE’s three-day interprofessional training program.
 Known as “EHPIC,” it is officially called “Educating Health Professionals in Interprofessional Care: Advancing the Future of Healthcare through Interprofessional Learning (ehpic™).”
 The well-established program trains participants in knowledge, skills, attitudes, and behaviors to lead interprofessional education and practice initiatives, in both their organization and across the partnership with academia and practice.